KOSASIH/PromoteOneself/README.md

  - economy - The player needs a certain balance (this requires the 'Vault' plugin to be installed)
  - group - The player needs to be in a certain permissions group (this requires the 'Vault' plugin to be installed)
  - pgroup - The player needs to have a certain permissions group as its primary permissions group (this requires the 'Vault' plugin to be installed)
- - permission - The player needs to have the permission of the form pos.promote.<target-name> to get to the next target, where target-name is thr name of a target defined in the config.yml file
+ - permission - The player needs to have the permission of the form pos.promote.&lt;target-name&gt; to get to the next target, where target-name is thr name of a target defined in the config.yml file
  - generalpermission - The player needs to have the specified permission (this requires the 'Vault' plugin to be installed)
  - command - The player must enter a certain command with a certain set of arguments
  - sign - The player must achieve the aim by clicking on a sign